royborgen/SecretSanta/README.md

 ```

 ## email.txt
-This file contains the mail content that will be sent to each of the santas.
+This file contains the mail content that will be sent to each of the Santa's.
 Filename and location can be changed by modifying **emailcontent** in **secretsantas.conf**

 Default email.txt: